 Is Event Management for Me?
 Event Management could be a rewarding career for you if you enjoy a fast-paced and varied environment where each day is different, and you are always on the move.
 Event Managers

-Pursuing an Event Management career is can be a rewarding challenge.
+Pursuing an Event Management career can be a rewarding challenge.
 But not everyone is cut out to be an Event Manager.
 Here are 20 questions you can ask yourself to see if Event Management is a good choice for you.
+But no matter what, you might like to enjoy one of these special gifts for event planners.

 One of the most important skills an Event Manager must possess is the ability to be organized in both their private and public life.
 The days leading up to an event can be chaotic, high-energy and very busy.